 Godna or tattoo is an ancient artform practiced by Gond tribe of Chattisgarh in Central India.
 Godna has many motifs, each having a specific significance — some are curative in nature, while others are applied according to rites of passage in a woman's life — such as puberty, marriage and childbirth.
 The tattoos are highly valued for their powers of healing and their ritualistic significance.
 However in modern times, fewer people are getting tattoos done, as they migrate to cities for jobs where tattoos are frowned upon.
 Tattoo artists are struggling to survive in this fast-changing world.
 This project is then meant as a way for craftspeople and tribal artists to think in new ways — in a world where they are no longer able to sustain themselves solely through traditional networks and systems.
 We engaged with three tribal women artists, Ram Keli, Sumitra and Sunita to help make the typeface.
 Funds from the sale of the typeface will go back to help these and other craft and tribal communities.

 Your Purchase of the Typecraft fonts will enable us to work on more such project.
 Importantly, all money acquired from the sale of the typeface is used to fund future Typecraft projects and to help in artisan livelihood programs.
 Thank you for your support.
-To purchase a Typecraft fonts, visit: **THE TYPECRAFT INITIATIVE**
+To Purchase Typecraft Typefaces, visit: **THE TYPECRAFT INITIATIVE**

 Rendering of the Godna tattoo letters | Ram Keli, Sunita and Sumitra | Gond tribal tattoo artists | Jamgala, Chattisgarh, India